KarlEilebrecht/audlang-java-solr/doc/mapping.md

 \   AND\ pos_invdate_dt\:\[2024\\\-04\\\-02T00\\\:00\\\:00Z\ TO\ \*\]"}
 ```

-On the other hand, if we query the opposite of the first query, namely `NOT (pos.country=Germany AND pos.date > 2024-04-01)`, the related Solr query becomes quite complex:
+On the other hand, if we query the opposite of the first query, namely `NOT (home-country=Germany AND pos.date > 2024-04-01)`, the related Solr query turns into:

 ```sql
 node_type:profile